apache-spark-on-k8s/spark/resource-managers/kubernetes/README.md

   build/mvn pre-integration-test -Pkubernetes -Pkubernetes-integration-tests -pl resource-managers/kubernetes/integration-tests -am

 Afterwards, the integration tests can be executed with Maven or your IDE.
-Note that when running tests from an IDE, the `pre-integration-test` phase must be run every time the core Kubernetes code changes.
+Note that when running tests from an IDE, the `pre-integration-test` phase must be run every time the Spark main code changes.
 When running tests from the command line, the `pre-integration-test` phase should automatically be invoked if the `integration-test` phase is run.

 # Usage Guide